-The New Zealand border is currently allowing essential travel only.
-Citizens, permanent residents, and residents who meet travel criteria may enter the country without permission; other travelers, including essential health workers and partners of New Zealand citizens and residents, must be granted permission.
-As of April 9, all travelers are required to undergo a 14-day quarantine at a designated quarantine or managed isolation facility.
+In October, New Zealand eliminated the virus for the second time, and all restrictions in Auckland, and the rest of the country, have been lifted.
+The New Zealand government is only allowing citizens, permanent residents, and residents who meet travel criteria may enter the country.
+Other travelers, including essential health workers and partners of New Zealand citizens and residents, must be granted permission to enter.
+As of April 9, all travelers arriving in New Zealand are required to undergo a 14-day quarantine at a designated quarantine or managed isolation facility.

 Island nations in the Pacific have been largely unaffected by the coronavirus thanks to their remoteness and strict lockdown measures.
-While Fiji, Kiribati, Tonga are still restricting U.S. citizens from entering, French Polynesia, home of the islands of Tahiti and Bora Bora, was the first Pacific nation to open its borders on July 15.
+While Fiji, Kiribati, Nauru, New Caledonia, Tonga, and Tuvalu are still restricting U.S. citizens from entering or requiring a 14-day self-quarantine, French Polynesia, home of the islands of Tahiti and Bora Bora, was the first Pacific nation to open its borders on July 15.

 Travelers arriving in French Polynesia will have to show a negative test taken within three days of their departure and will be required to take another test upon arrival, but there is no requirement to quarantine.
-Since the reopening, infection rates have risen dramatically and more measures were introduced to enforce social distancing such as banning gatherings and enforcing mask-wearing.
-However, as of August 31, the border remains open and mandatory quarantines are not being enforced.
+Since the reopening, infection rates have risen and more measures were introduced to enforce social distancing such as banning gatherings and enforcing mask-wearing.
+However, as of October 15, the border remains open and mandatory quarantines are not being enforced.